-Actually it isn’t.
-The goal with basic strategy is to play in a mathematically correct way so that winnings are being maximized and losses minimized.
+Actually, it isn’t.
+The goal with the basic strategy is to play in a mathematically correct way so that winnings are maximized and losses minimized.
 By using the surrender option in a correct way you’re able to minimize your losses over time and will therefore benefit from using it.

 In the following article we’ll explain more about what the surrender option is and how it’s used at the table; when it’s mathematically correct for you to use it, as well as how much you’re able to lower the house edge by using it correctly.